pakeke-constructor/umg-mod-monorepo/rgb_chess/RGB_CHESS.md

 - `yellow` cards have both `red` and `green` color.
 - `white` cards have all colors.

+For the first 3 rounds, only red,blue,green cards are available.
+On the 4th round, the color chances are as follows:

 color chances:
 ```
 Each card spawns with a color.
 Here are the chances: